(Corrects date of Apple’s stock-price low in 18th paragraph of story that ran July 26.)

 Research In Motion Ltd. (RIM)’s decline has die-hard BlackBerry fans harking back 15 years to the days when another fruit-themed company was losing market share, posting losses and spurring talk of its imminent demise.

-In 1997, Apple Computer Inc. (AAPL) lost more than $1 billion, saw sales tumble 28 percent and was as little as 90 days away from bankruptcy.
+In 1997, Apple Computer Inc. (AAPL:US) lost more than $1 billion, saw sales tumble 28 percent and was as little as 90 days away from bankruptcy.
 Co-founder Steve Jobs returned to Apple that year and did many of the things RIM is attempting now: He simplified the company, embraced a new operating system and revamped the culture to focus on products that were true breakthroughs.

 RIM faces long odds in trying to replicate Apple’s success story -- for one, it lacks Steve Jobs.
 A RIM comeback also hinges on challenging a hit product that Jobs himself introduced: the iPhone.
 Still, RIM has rabid fans and can rely on Apple’s approach of controlling both hardware and software, letting it make products that tightly integrate the two pieces.